-- 10.1 The review of the effectiveness of the system of internal control is carried out through the work of the Audit Body and that of the External Auditor.
-Any recommendations made by the External Auditor, in its management letter and other reports, are considered, and a plan is agreed to address any identified weakness and to ensure continuous improvement of the current system.
+- 10.1 The review of the effectiveness of the system of internal control is carried out by the Director and through the work of the Audit Body and that of the External Auditor.
+Any recommendations made by the External Auditor, in its management letter and other reports, are considered and a plan is agreed to address any identified weakness and to ensure continuous improvement of the current system.
 The Assembly is updated annually on the status of these recommendations. - 10.2 As part of the process of further enhancing the system of control, the Director commissioned an internal audit needs assessment, which was discussed with the Audit Body at its meeting in April 2018.
-The outline plan and the areas to be reviewed over a three-year period agreed with the Audit Body, should provide added assurances to the Director on the effectiveness of the internal controls in place.
-The first audit, which was undertaken on cybersecurity in November 2018, was reviewed by the Audit Body in December 2018. - 10.3 In mid-2019, Mazars LLP was engaged to undertake the internal audit reviews following the merger of the previous firm with the External Auditor, BDO LLP in February 2019.
-A review of the Risk Management Framework was undertaken by Mazars LLP in late 2019 and will be reviewed by the Audit Body in June 2020. - 10.4 The work of the Audit Body, the External Auditor and the internal audit reviews provided additional assurances that the infrastructure and management controls in place provided a stable and secure platform to support the ongoing functioning of the IOPC Funds. - 10.5 I am pleased to conclude that there existed an effective system of internal control for the financial year 2019.
+The outline plan and the areas to be reviewed over a three-year period agreed with the Audit Body, should provide added assurances to the Director on the effectiveness of the internal controls in place. - 10.3 In mid-2019, Mazars LLP was engaged to undertake the internal audit reviews following the merger of the previous firm with the External Auditor, BDO LLP, in February 2019.
+A review of the Risk Management Framework was undertaken by Mazars LLP in late 2019 and was reviewed by the Audit Body in June 2020.
+No additional internal audit review was undertaken in 2020, and this will be addressed in 2021. - 10.4 The work of the Audit Body, the External Auditor and the internal audit reviews provided additional assurances that the infrastructure and management controls in place provided a stable and secure platform to support the ongoing functioning of the IOPC Funds.

+10.5 I am pleased to conclude that there existed an effective system of internal control for the financial year 2020.

-José Maura Director 17 April 2020
+José Maura Director 20 April 2021